aayushbhatt-18/Retro-Futuristic-Dark-VS-Code-Theme/README.md

 Enjoy coding in style!

 🛠 Customization
 Want to personalize it?
-Edit the theme.json file to fine-tune the colors and make it truly yours.
+Edit the Retro Futuristic Dark-color-theme.json file to fine-tune the colors and make it truly yours.

-📸 Preview

 💡 Feedback & Contributions